Easy Access Chicago

 www.architecture.org

-The Foundation is famous for its architectural tours.
-Archicenter, where bus and walking tours originate, has exhibits, a free lunchtime lecture series and a wonderful shop.
+The Foundation is famous for its architecture tours.
+ArchiCenter, where bus and walking tours originate, has exhibits, gallery talks and a wonderful shop.
 The Corner Bakery off the lobby has a fully accessible, single use restroom.
-All walking tours in the Loop are ADA accessible so visitors with mobility impairments, walkers or scooters can be accommodated without advance notice.
-Portable assistive listening devices are available for 2 walking tours: Historic Skyscraper Tour and Architectural Culture and Commerce Tour.
+Most walking tours in the Loop are accessible so visitors with mobility impairments, walkers or scooters can be accommodated without advance notice.
+One exception is "Elevated Architecture: Chicago's Loop by Train" which requires participants to ascend and descend several flights of stairs.
+Portable assistive listening devices are provided for some Loop walking tours—please call ahead to confirm availability.
 Bus tours such as the Frank Lloyd Wright tour to Oak Park require 2-weeks advance notice for lift-equipped service.
 Some historic buildings and homes are not accessible.
-The Foundation's river cruises are not wheelchair accessible as one must descend steps to the dock, even from Lower Wacker.
-For further information, call the tour director at 312-922-3432 x268.
+The Foundation's river cruises can accommodate persons with limited mobility and those using manual wheelchairs.
+See Chicago's First Lady under Boat Tours for additional information.

 Tours Menu